qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

 metadata for the current layer.
 Provided information are:

+* general such as name in the project, source path, list of auxiliary files, last save time and size, the used provider
-* based on the provider of the layer: name, path;
+* based on the provider of the layer: extent, width and height, data type, GDAL driver, bands statistics
 * the Coordinate Reference System: name, units, method, accuracy, reference (i.e. whether it's static or dynamic)
 * read from layer properties: data type, extent, width/height, compression,